-If you’re running a regional business and you want to reach people in your immediate vicinity, then you need to practice good local search SEO.
+If you’re running a regional business and you want to reach people in your surrounding area, then you need to practice good local search SEO.

 In this article, I’ll go over several local search SEO strategies that can land you a top spot for “near me” searches.

-In case you’re unfamiliar with “near me” searches, they work like this: people head over to a search engine and type in a type of business followed by the words “near me.”
+In case you’re unfamiliar with “near me” searches, they work like this—people head over to a search engine and type in a specific business followed by the words “near me.”

 Google will respond by returning a list of dentists near the person who performed the search.

-By the way, if you take a look at this Google Trends chart, you’ll see that “near me” searches have taken off in recent years.
+By the way, if you take a look at data from Google Trends chart, you’ll see that “near me” searches have taken off in recent years.

-So wouldn’t it be nice if local people found your business when they perform a “near me” search related to your industry?
-Of course it would.
+So wouldn’t it be nice if locals were able to find your business when they perform this kind of “near me” SEO search related to your industry?
+Well, of course, it would.

 Let’s start with a shortcut.
-Did you know that you can run an ad that will display in local search?
+Did you know that you can run an ad that will display in local searches?

 Try a couple of searches right now.
 Use “restaurant near me” and “doctor near me” as search terms.
 You might see a couple of ads in the local search pack.

-Those ads are easy to identify because the name of the word “AD” appears in the listing.
-It’s usually in front of the star rating.
+These advertisements are easy to identify because the word “Ad” appears on the listing.

-So if you’ve got a business with decent margins and you’d rather not wait a while to see the results of your local SEO efforts take effect, consider just buying a spot in the local pack.
-That’s probably the easiest option.
+So, if you have a business with decent margins and you’d rather not wait a while to see the results take effect, consider just buying a spot in the local pack.
+That’s probably the easiest and quickest option.

-You do have a Google My Business profile, right?
+You do have a Google My Business (GMB) profile, right?

-Google draws on info from GMB listings to determine which businesses to display in the local search pack.
+Google draws on info from GMB listings to determine which businesses to display in the local search results.
 If you don’t have a listing, you’re at a serious disadvantage.

-In fact, your business probably won’t show up.
+In fact, your business probably won’t show up at all.

-The important thing to fill out for local search is your business name and address.
-That is, after all, how Google will determine where your business is located.
+The important thing to fill out for “near me” SEO is your business name and address.
+That is, after all, how Google will determine where your business is physically located.